alyssa0528/alyssa0528.github.io/_posts/2018-04-06-keeping_it_dry_in_cli.markdown

 All of my "scrape" methods were very repetitive, too, and essentially followed this format:

 ```
-  def scrape_race_date #method that parses indiv race site
+  def scrape_race_date
     @race_site = Nokogiri::HTML(open(@race.url))
-    binding.pry
     @race_site.search("#hero").each do |header|
       @race.date = header.css("span strong").text.strip
     end
   end
 ```

-I looked at the code for the Top 50 Best Restaurants in the World gem for inspiration, since that gem scraped two different types of pages and the CLI operated smoothly with barely any lag time.
-I did away with the various scrape attribute methods.
-I greatly simplified my #scrape_races method to do just that: scrape races and nothing else:
+I watched Avi's other videos a few times (the Common Anti-Patterns one was very helpful) and I also studied the code for the Top 50 Best Restaurants in the World gem for inspiration, since that gem scraped two different types of pages (the page with the 1–50 list, plus each restaurant's individual page) and the CLI operated smoothly with barely any lag time.
+I did away with my various scrape attribute methods.
+I greatly simplified my #scrape_races method so that it did just that: scrape races and nothing else.

 ```
   def scrape_races